b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 Now picture the LDS church owning a shopping mall and apartment complex.

 None of those things are pearl-clutching revelations to bring the masses to grab their pitchforks and start lynching.
-They definitely feel out of place- the public image of these organizations and religions is that they're charitable, running on donations, not engaging in any commercial business.
+They definitely feel out of place, though.
+The public image of these organizations and religions is that they're charitable, running on donations, not engaging in any commercial business.
 I feel a lot of cognitive dissonance reading about it. *I was raised to believe that the Church runs on donated tithes.*

 I cannot understate this enough— this is not a problem that reading scriptures and praying is going to fix.
 This is not a problem that will be fixed by humming a hymn and taking sacrament.
 I want accountability.